Authentic Lessons for 21st Century Learning

 Extend

-Students will take their revised paragraphs and make them into an e-book (see note below on how to assemble one using Google Slides).
+Students will take their revised paragraphs and make them into an e-book.
 Before saving the e-book to a PDF format, students should confer with their Elbow Partners once more for final revisions and edits.
 For an example of what a completed "Top 5" e-book might look like, take a look at the attached student example.

 USING GOOGLE SLIDES TO CREATE AN E-BOOK

-2. Change the dimensions by going to FILE -> PAGE SETUP and setting the page dimensions to 8.5 x 11 inches.
+2. Ask students to change the dimensions by going to FILE —> PAGE SETUP and setting the page dimensions to 8.5 x 11 inches.

-3. Students can now type in their text, change the background, add images, videos, or links.
+3. Students can now type in their text, change the background, and add images, videos, or links.

 4. When students are sure their work is how they want it to look, they will select FILE > DOWNLOAD > PDF.